Entanglement-invertible channels: Entanglement-invertible channels

 These 2-morphisms are indexed families of linear maps; we now choose some indices.
 Let $i \in [n]$, $j \in [m]$ be the indices of the left and right shaded regions respectively in~\eqref{eq:bigtdef}.
 Let $E= (E_{ij})_{(i,j) \in [n] \times [m]}$, $Y = (Y_{i})_{i \in [n]}$ and $X = (X_{j})_{j \in [m]}$.
 Choose some orthonormal basis $\{\ket{k}\}_{k \in [\dim(E_{ij})]}$ for $E_{ij}$ in which $\lambda_{ij} \in \End(E_{ij})$ is diagonal.
 Let $\lambda_{ijk}:= \bra{k} \lambda_{ij} \ket{k}$, and let $\overline{\tau}_{ijk}:= (\id_{Y} \otimes \bra{k}) \circ \overline{\tau}_{ij}$.
 Then for each $i,j$ we can expand $T_{ij}$ as follows:

 \ignore{ Because $\tau$ is an isometry we have the following equation: } We now use the fact that a channel is reversible iff its quantum confusability graph is discrete.
-To prove this result here would take us too far afield, but the proof will appear in forthcoming work~\cite{VerdonForthcoming}.
+This was shown in~\cite[Thm 4.4]{Verdon2023}.
 Indeed, the first equation of~\eqref{eq:entreventinv} corresponds to reversibility of the following channel: